nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 How the `Logic` component works:
 1. When `Logic` is called upon to execute a  command, it uses the `MasterDeckParser` class (more precisely, a method within `MasterDeckParser` which depends on the current mode of the application) to parse the user command.
-2. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `AddCommand`) which is executed by the `LogicManager`.
+2. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `AddCardCommand`) which is executed by the `LogicManager`.
 3. The command can communicate with the `Model` when it is executed (e.g. to add a card).
 4. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.